Doublevil/scbspeedrun/README.md

 This guide aims to provide you with every strat that's used to speedrun the game **Super Cable Boy**.

-**IT IS A WORK IN PROGRESS**

-You are welcome to join our community on Discord.
+You are welcome to [join our community on Discord](https://discord.gg/YGuqWdunSH).
 Don't hesitate to ask questions there if you have any.

+You can see the leaderboard and watch our recorded runs [on speedrun.com](https://www.speedrun.com/super_cable_boy/full_game).

 ## Getting started